rainbowcake/rainbowcake-templates/README.md

 ![](/images/create_new.PNG)

-In the wizard that appears, enter the name of the screen you wish to create (without any suffixes, no "`Fragment`", etc.), as well as the desired ViewState type for this screen.
+In the wizard that appears, enter the name of the screen you wish to create in UpperCamelCase (but without any suffixes, no "`Fragment`", etc.), as well as the desired ViewState type for this screen (more info [here](https://gitlab.autsoft.hu/android-architecture/android-arch-kotlin#view-states)).

 ![](/images/wizard.PNG)